Special Licenses in PennsylvaniaPage Overview

 - Kids under 8 years old cannot operate an ATV on state-owned land.

-- Kids who are 8 years old or 9 years old are restricted to an engine size of 70cc or less.
+- Kids who are 8 or 9 years old are restricted to an engine size of 70cc or less.

-- Kids 8 years old through 16 years old can operate an ATV on public land only if they're accompanied by someone 18 years old or older, or if they've completed an ATV safety training course.
+- Kids 8 to 16 years old can operate an ATV on public land only if they're accompanied by someone 18 years old or older, or if they've completed an ATV safety training course.